seL4/docs/FrequentlyAskedQuestions.md

 work section of the
 [seL4 overview paper](http://ssrg.nicta.com.au/publications/papers/Klein_09.abstract) from 2014.

-The new and exciting thing about seL4 is that is has a) strong properties such as functional correctness, integrity, and confidentiality, and b) has these properties formally verified directly to the code — initially to C, now also to binary.
+The new and exciting thing about seL4 is that it has a) strong properties such as functional correctness, integrity, and confidentiality, and b) has these properties formally verified directly to the code — initially to C, now also to binary.
 In addition, the seL4